 Below you will find a list of some of the important topics that will be discussed throughout this site.
 As stated above, you will also be able to review the many male breast reduction before and after pictures of Dr. Cruise’s patients from Los Angeles, Beverly Hills, Newport Beach, and other areas of the world.

-- What type of male breast reduction surgery is best?
+- The type of male breast reduction surgery that is best will be based on the components of gynecomastia that are present.

-Generally, gyne surgery costs between $6,500-$9,500.
+- Generally, gynecomastia surgery costs between $7,500-$18,000.
 The fees vary depending on where the surgery is being performed, what type of anesthesia is used, and how extensive the procedure is.
-Is financing available?
+Financing is available.

 Gynecomastia is the medical term used for enlarged male breasts.
 The ideal male breasts are muscular and well defined, which signifies strength and masculinity.
 In some cases, the male breast becomes fatty and can even sag.
 This results in an unhealthy, out of shape, more feminine appearance.
 When this happens many men become quite self-conscious and may even withdraw from certain physical or social activities.